Skaffold/configuration/.github/README.md

 `composer require skaffold/configuration`

 ## Getting started
 The configuration repository accepts an optional array of initial configuration keys.
+From there you have several methods to assist you when interacting with the configuration data.
+See below.

 ```php